Seward Park (Seattle): History

 At the entrance to the park, in a wooded island filled with flowers between the circular entrance and exit road, there is a little-known monument: a taiko-gata stone lantern (tōrō), a gift of friendship from the City of Yokohama, Japan, which was given to the city in 1931 in gratitude to Seattle's assistance to Yokohama after the 1923 Great Kantō earthquake.

 Originally built for Seattle's Potlatch festival in 1934, a Japanese style wooden torii stood near the entrance to Seward Park from 1936 to the mid 1980s, when it was removed due to decay.
+It was designed by Kichio Allen Arai, the first Asian American architect in Seattle to be credited for his work.
 A replacement made with stone columns and timber cross beams was completed by early 2021 and formally dedicated in 2022.

 Since at least July 2004, the park has become a home to wild rabbits and a growing colony of feral Peruvian conures (parrots, either the Chapman's mitred or the scarlet-fronted), who were released into the wild by their owners (or some escaped).
 They fly between Seward Park and Maple Leaf in northeast Seattle.
 The park is also home to two nesting pairs of bald eagles, who can frequently be seen flying over Lake Washington and diving to the water's surface to catch fish and ducks.

 Renovation on the Tudor-style house at the entrance to Seward Park—originally the Seward Park Inn, a Seattle city landmark—was completed early in 2008.
-It is now home to the Seward Park Environmental & Audubon Center.
+It is now home to the Seward Park Audubon Center.
 Programs at the Center and in the park include school, youth, community, arts in the environment, and special events.
 The Center also includes exhibits, an extensive library, a laboratory, and a small gift shop.
-On April 22, 2022 President Joe Biden delivered remarks on Earth Day, tackle the climate crisis at Seward Park.

 On April 22, 2022, President Joe Biden visited Seward Park and signed an executive order to create an inventory of "mature and old-growth trees" for conservation purposes.